Date of Last Revision: January 25, 2022

 - phone number

 - course assignments (e.g., papers), and tests

 - job title

 - academic data and documents

 - identity verification data and documents

-In some cases, students who are enrolling in a course or program or buying books, or other visitors utilizing online commerce functions to purchase goods or services, may be required to provide credit card information for billing purposes.
-If making a request for Admissions or Transfer Credit, students may also be required to provide information related to prior academic history, employment, or military service.
-If a student chooses not to provide this personal information, he/she may be unable to receive some of the services we offer.
+We collect many of the types of personal information listed above directly from you when you use the Services or otherwise interact with us, especially as a student or applicant.
+In some cases, if you are enrolling in a course or program or buying books, or utilizing online commerce functions to purchase goods or services, you may be required to provide credit card information for billing purposes.
+If making a request for registration, admission or transfer credit, you may also be required to provide information related to prior academic history, employment, or military service.
+If you choose not to provide this personal information, you may be unable to receive some of the services we offer.

-Information Created in the Course of Your Use of the Online Services
+Information Created in the Course of Your Use of the Services

 Cookies and Automatically Collected Information